 So ditch that guilt -- you're paying the price, after all, and making amends now, by helping your child through all those old hurt feelings.
 Besides, feeling bad doesn't help you act "good," any more than it helps your child.
 Here's your plan.
 Take it step by step.

 1. Start with yourself.
 The "peace" in peaceful parenting comes from you.
 Specifically, from your commitment to regulate your own emotions.
-That means when you feel upset, you stop, drop what you're doing, and breathe.
+That means that when you feel upset, you stop, drop what you're doing, and breathe.
 You notice the sensations in your body, which helps you be more present, so you don't get hijacked by anger.
 You refuse to act on that urgent "fight or flight" feeling that makes your child look like the enemy.
 Whenever possible, you delay taking action until you feel more calm.

 This takes practice -- both in the moment with your child, and in general, as you become more aware of your own thoughts and emotions.
 It's not easy.
 In fact, it's really, really, hard.
 Every time you do this, though, you're building gray matter in your brain, which develops impulse control.
 And you're excavating those triggers, so you don't get upset so often.
 The result?
-A happier, more empathetic, more peaceful parent.
-(And role model for your child.)
+More happiness, more empathy, more peace.
+(And you'll be a better role model for your child.)

 3. Explain what's happening.
-Once you see more connection and better behavior, initiate a discussion.
+Once you see more connection and cooperation, initiate a discussion.
 "You know how I used to yell at you and send you to your room when you break the rules?
 Have you noticed that I've been yelling a lot less?
 I'm so sorry that I've gotten into a bad habit of yelling so much.
 I love you so much, and I know you try hard.
 When you're upset, I want to help you with those feelings and with whatever problem you're having.
 I think you'll learn more from cleaning up your messes than from being punished, don't you?
 Let's work together to solve the problems that come up, okay?"